 The issues of confirmation or falsifiability of data-driven insights, such as claims of causal relationships, are of course not unique to conspiracy theories shared online.
-By and large, most of the scientific advancements and policy decisions are based in similarly "useful-but-not-certain" data findings-albeit typically with more rigor, confirmatory experimentation, and, more importantly, an admission of uncertainty of the results.
-In their essay discussing the epistemology of fact-checking in the context of political science, Uscinski and Butler note that fact-checkers' attempts to assess the veracity of causal claims and predictions are futile because even after thorough research many "scientists would be hesitant to dichotomize [such claims] as true or false" [45].
+By and large, most of scientific advancements and policy decisions are based in similarly "useful-but-not-certain" data findings-albeit typically with more rigor, confirmatory experimentation, and, more importantly, an admission of uncertainty about the results.
+In their essay discussing the epistemology of fact-checking in the context of political science, Uscinski and Butler note that fact-checkers' attempts to assess the veracity of causal claims and predictions are futile because even after thorough research many "scientists would be hesitant to dichotomize [such claims] as true or false" [44].

 In the world of scientific research, this ambiguity is typically resolved by the community of researchers reaching a scientific consensus.
-Before a consensus is reached, researchers merely accumulate what Kuhn describes as a "morass" of random facts and unverified observations in hopes that something will show "significant promise for future problem-solving" [46].
-And only when a community forms a settled paradigm can researchers perform "normal science": actually advancing the existing theory as opposed to challenging it [46].
-Thus, the process of establishing a consensus is a highly social one and amounts to, through a period of debates, reaching an agreement that a given theory or opinion reflects a current best guess [47].
+Before a consensus is reached, researchers merely accumulate what Kuhn describes as a "morass" of random facts and unverified observations in hopes that something will show "significant promise for future problem-solving" [20].
+Only when a community forms a settled paradigm can researchers perform "normal science": actually advancing the existing theory as opposed to challenging it [20].
+Thus, the process of establishing a consensus is highly social and amounts to, through a period of debates, reaching an agreement that a given theory or opinion reflects a current best guess [22].

-While a best guess definitively does not equate to truth, it is in effect useful to present it as highly certain, if not fact.
-In her exploration of the scientific consensus around climate change, Naomi Oreskes argues that we should treat opinions that the scientific literature largely agrees upon as facts [48].
-Oreskes discusses that excessively communicating stipulations about the uncertainty of scientific findings-amplified by malicious actors who attempt to exaggerate the level of uncertainty-has resulted in general inaction on a variety of topics, such as anthropogenic climate change and dangers of smoking [48, 49].
-As a result, the public severely underestimates the high level of agreement among scientists on a number of seemingly controversial topics, resulting in policy paralysis: oftentimes scientific consensus is followed by decades of inactionand associated costs of inaction-until an idea becomes publicly accepted as fact [50].
+Although a best guess definitively does not equate with truth, it is useful to present it as highly certain, if not fact.
+In her exploration of the scientific consensus around climate change, Naomi Oreskes argues that we should treat opinions that the scientific literature largely agrees upon as facts [34].
+Oreskes states that excessively communicating stipulations about the uncertainty of scientific findings-amplified by malicious actors who attempt to exaggerate the level of uncertainty-has resulted in general inaction on a variety of topics, such as anthropogenic climate change and the dangers of smoking [34, 35].
+As a result, the public severely underestimates the high level of agreement among scientists on a number of seemingly controversial topics, resulting in policy paralysis: oftentimes, scientific consensus is followed by decades of inaction-and the associated costs of inaction-until an idea becomes publicly accepted as fact [40].

 It follows that data-driven misinformation is most effective at exactly that: forming an illusion of scientific debate and sowing doubt in the existence of actual scientific consensus on a topic.
 The results of our quantitative study show evidence that data-driven insights with reasoning errors do incentivize such debates by attracting, on average, 60% more engagement that lasts 23% longer.
-While these insights based in logical fallacies and spurious correlations may not always succeed in convincing the audience of their claim and forming a new dominant scientific paradigm, they may be persuasive enough in showing that science isn't settled on a given topic.
+Although these insights based on logical fallacies and spurious correlations may not always succeed in convincing the audience of their claim and forming a new dominant scientific paradigm, they may be persuasive enough in showing that science is not settled on a given topic.